Established in 1988.

 People of all ages and levels of equine knowledge are needed to make sure the show runs smoothly.
 The days can be long and the weather doesn’t always cooperate, but many people enjoy the opportunities that volunteering provides and keep coming back for more!

 Volunteers that ride will walk away with a wealth of new knowledge, and those new to the sport might discover a passion for horses.
 And volunteers don’t go away empty handed!
-Besides the opportunity to give back to the sport, you earn SDF logo-wear, coupons from our vendors & a free cross country schooling valued at $50.
+Besides the opportunity to give back to the sport, you earn coupons from our vendors & a free cross country schooling valued at $60.
 You will also be invited back for Volunteer Appreciation Day during the off season!
 Volunteers at SDF will be well-taken care of and profusely thanked throughout the day for their time and efforts.

 Horse Trials, and schooling shows would never happen without the hard-working dressage stewards, jump judges, score runners and pole picker-uppers.
 Here are a few tips and links that our beloved volunteers may find useful in the collective effort to improve the quality of our great sport.